Iranian state media: Construction begins on nuclear plant

 CAIRO -- Iran on Saturday began construction on a new nuclear power plant in the country's southwest, Iranian state TV announced, amid tensions with the U.S. over sweeping sanctions imposed after Washington pulled out of the Islamic Republic's nuclear deal with world powers.

-The announcement also comes as Iran has been rocked by nationwide anti-government protests that began after the death of a young woman in police custody and have challenged the country's theocratic government.
+The announcement comes as Iran has been rocked by nationwide protests challenging the theocratic government that began after the death of a young woman in police custody over an allegedly violation of the Islamic dress code.
+In a possibly related move, Iran's semi-official ISNA news agency late Saturday quoted a top prosecutor as saying officials had “closed” the morality police force responsible for enforcing the dress code.
+It gave no details.

 The new 300-megawatt plant, known as Karoon, will take eight years to build and cost around $2 billion, the country’s state television and radio agency reported.
 The plant will be located in Iran’s oil-rich Khuzestan province, near its western border with Iraq, it said.

-Note: This story was first published on December 3, 2022.
-It was updated on December 4, 2022 to correct the attribution of a quote from Iran's top prosecutor.
-It was the semi-official ISNA news agency, not the IRNA news agency, that reported the comments on the Iranian morality police.